 To prepare financial statements in conformity with IFRS, the Company must necessarily make estimates and assumptions concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the actual results.
-The estimates and assumptions most critical to determining the carrying values of assets and liabilities include those related to the allowance for doubtful accounts, the estimated useful lives of property, plant and equipment, amortization of intangibles, valuation of intangibles, and valuation of share based payments.
+The estimates and assumptions most critical to determining the carrying values of assets and liabilities include those related to the estimated useful lives of property, plant and equipment, amortization of intangible assets, valuation of intangible assets, contingencies, taxes and valuation of share based payments.
 Estimates and judgments are continually evaluated based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or the period of revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in both the period of revision and future periods if the revision affects both current and future periods.